CASCI-lab/distanceclosure/README.md

 Notes:
 -----

-The current version of this code cannot handle extra large networks since it used matrix computation.
+The current version of this code cannot handle extra large networks since it uses matrix computation.

 Pull requests are welcome.
 Here are some TODOs:
 - Transitive closure using the dijkstra algorithm